adicu/delightful/content/jessie/_index.md

 i have stared excellence in the face, and it is beautiful. jessie you have the singular ability to have all your shit together and similtaneously be a complete mess, and it inspires me. you're someone i can always count on to be angsty and existential with (lmao), but then behind that you can be so sincere and perceptive, and you give great advice. you’ve been a kind and sensitive friend and i will miss you next semester!

+HELLO BEAN!
+I hope you have a blast in HK.
+Take tons of pics and eat some lit tofu for me!!! your quirky, fun, intelligent self will be very missed

+Jessie!
+I'm so glad I got to know you better this semester!
+You are so chill and such a open person.
+I can't wait to hear about your study abroad experience in Hong Kong.
+Eat a shit ton and have fun!